Sebastien-Le/EnTraineR/README.md

 # Build AovSum (example similar to chocolates::Granular ~ Product*Panelist)
 res <- AovSum(Granular ~ Product*Panelist, data = sensochoc)

-intro <- "Six chocolates have been evaluated by a sensory panel, during two days, according to a sensory attribute: granular.
+intro <- "Six chocolates have been evaluated by a sensory panel, according to a sensory attribute: granular.
   The panel has been trained according to this attribute and panellists should be reproducible when rating this attribute." intro <- gsub("\n", " ", intro)